 Alexandra is an active campaigner to have the surgical technique completely banned.

-Alexandra’s current caseload in London and South East England, includes other clinical negligence claims for operations that have gone drastically wrong, sometimes resulting in the death of the patient.
+Alexandra’s current caseload includes other clinical negligence claims for operations that have gone drastically wrong, sometimes resulting in the death of the patient.
 Alexandra also handles claims arising out of substantial delays in diagnosing and treating brain haemorrhages, as well as serious illnesses such as cancer.

 Alexandra, who has only ever acted for claimants, qualified as a solicitor in 2011, having worked in a paralegal capacity from 2004.